department-of-veterans-affairs/va.gov-team/teams/vso/teams/representatives/process/engineering-agreements.md

 - camelCase
   - POA Requests --> poaRequests (all lowercase at the beginning of camelcase)
-  - Mock POA Requests --> mockPOARequests (all uppercase for all other situations
+  - Mock POA Requests --> mockPOARequests (all uppercase for all other situations)
-- pascalCase
+- PascalCase
   - POA Requests Widget --> POARequestsWidget
   - Example POA Requests --> ExamplePOARequests
 - kabob-case